tobyzerner/json-api-server/docs/list.md

-# List
+# Index Endpoint

-Use the Index endpoint to allow a resource to be listed.
+The `Index` endpoint handles GET requests to the collection root (e.g.

-The Index endpoint handles GET requests to the resource root (e.g. `GET /posts`) and responds with a JSON:API document containing a collection of resource objects.
+`GET /posts`) and responds with a JSON:API document containing a collection of resources.

-To enable it for a resource, add the Index endpoint to your `endpoints` array:
+To enable it for a resource or collection, add an instance of the `Index` endpoint to the `endpoints` array:

 ```php
 use Tobyz\JsonApiServer\Endpoint\Index;